kanhaikumar/kanhaikumar/README.md

 - 👋 Hi, I’m @kanhaikumar
 - 👀 I’m interested in coding and learning new things
-- 🌱 I’m currently pursuing  diploma in computer science
+- 🌱 I’m had completeed diploma in computer science
+-

 - 📫 How to reach me ...